 Skip to main content

-This tutorial assumes that Codex is already integrated with your AI app and is detecting problematic responses that need your expertise.
+This tutorial assumes that Cleanlab is already integrated with your AI app and is detecting problematic responses that need your expertise.

 SME Workflow: Step-by-Step Guide

-By default, logs are sorted by Highest Impact, ensuring you focus on the most critical issues first.
+Cleanlab sorts Issues for you and your team’s review default by Highest Impact, to help you focus on the most urgent, escalating Issues first.
 This prioritization considers:

 • Frequency: How often similar queries occur